Grajewo: Kingdom of Poland

 The first settlements in the region of modern Grajewo already existed in the early 15th century.
 The first documented mention is from the year 1426.
 In the late 15th century the village was a small center of trade and crafts.
 In 1540 the town obtained municipal rights from Polish King Sigismund I the Old.
 In 1656, during the Deluge (Polish-Swedish war), the Battle of Prostki took place nearby.
 The town's population decreased dramatically as a result of the war.
-In 1692 the town came into possession of the Wilczewski family, hailing from Wilczewo.
+In 1692 the town came into the possession of the Wilczewski family, hailing from Wilczewo.
 In 1794 battles of the Polish Kościuszko Uprising were fought near Grajewo.
 In 1777, the town had 258 inhabitants, and in 1800 it had 218 inhabitants.

 Partitions of Poland

 During the retreat after the French invasion of Russia, Napoleon stopped in the town in December 1812.
-After the Partitions of Poland by the neighbouring empires, in 1815 Grajewo became part of the Russian Congress Poland.
+After the Partitions of Poland by the neighbouring empires, in 1815 Grajewo became part of Russian Congress Poland.
 In 1831 victorious battles of the November Uprising took place near Grajewo.
 In the second half of the 19th century, trade and handicrafts developed.
 After the massacres of Polish protesters committed by the Russians in Warsaw in 1861, Polish demonstrations and clashes with Russian soldiers took place in Grajewo.
-Due to the participation of the population in the January Uprising against Tsarist Russia, the town lost its municipal rights in 1870.
+During the January Uprising, on March 12, 1864, a clash between Polish insurgents and Russian troops took place near the town, won by Poles.
+Due to the participation of the population in the January Uprising, the town lost its municipal rights in 1870.
 With the establishment of a rail link between the then-German-controlled city of Ełk and the then-Russian-controlled city of Białystok, the town's development was accelerated.

 A Jewish community existed in Grajewo from the late 18th century.
-As a result of the discriminatory Russian regulations (Pale of Settlement), at times, Jews formed a majority of the town population.
+As a result of the discriminatory Russian regulations (Pale of Settlement), at times Jews formed a majority of the town population.
 In 1808, 197 Jews lived in the town, 39% of the total population.
 In 1827 they made up a majority, with 57% of the population.
 In 1857 the percentage rose to 76% and in 1897 over 4,000 Jews lived in the town.
 During World War I the town was occupied by Germany.
 During the war a large part of the town was destroyed.

 Interwar Poland

 Following the war, the town became part of the re-established Polish state, the Second Polish Republic, and was granted municipal rights again on July 4, 1919.
 Between the world wars, Grajewo was the seat of a district office and had around 9,500 inhabitants.
 New schools were established in Grajewo in 1919 and 1931.

 Following the war, the Jewish population fell sharply.
-In 1921, 2,834 Jews lived in the town, 39% of the population.
+According to the 1921 census, the population was 60.9% Polish and 38.5% Jewish.

 The highest Polish dignitaries visited Grajewo in the interwar period: Marshal Józef Piłsudski in 1921, President Stanisław Wojciechowski in 1925 and President Ignacy Mościcki in 1929.